CRON-diet

 The CRON-diet (Calorie Restriction with Optimal Nutrition) is a nutrient-rich, reduced calorie diet developed by Roy Walford, Lisa Walford, and Brian M. Delaney.
 The CRON-diet involves calorie restriction in the hope that the practice will improve health and retard aging, while still attempting to provide the recommended daily amounts of various nutrients.
 Other names include CR-diet, Longevity diet, and Anti-Aging Plan.
 The Walfords and Delaney, among others, founded the CR Society International to promote the CRON-diet.

 Context

-There is experimental evidence that calorie restriction can slow biological aging in mammals such as mice and monkeys, but the long-term effects in humans remain unknown.
-The biological mechanisms for the observed effects are not well understood.
+There is no experimental evidence that calorie restriction can slow biological aging in humans.
+The biological mechanisms for the supposed antiaging effects are not determined, as of 2021.

 Origins

 The CRON-diet was developed from data Walford compiled during his participation in Biosphere 2 from 1991 to 1993.
 The subjects ate a diet low in fat and in calories but "nutrient-dense", derived from the food crops raised inside the Biosphere.